 - 2 tablespoons cornstarch

 - 4 green onions (sliced)

 It is important for the chicken not to have any extra moisture, dry it with a few paper towels and after that cut the chicken into 1-2 inch chunks.

 Heat up your pressure cooker: press Sauté -> click on the Adjust button -> select More to get the Sauté More function, which means that the food will be sautéed over medium-high heat.
 Wait for the Instant Pot indicator to read HOT.

-Add the rest of the ingredients to the pot: ½ cup of orange juice (save the other half), minced garlic, tomato sauce, soy sauce, white sugar, brown sugar, orange zest and Sriracha sauce.
+Add the Sauce ingredients to the pot: remaining 3/4 cups of orange juice, minced garlic, ginger, soy sauce, white sugar, brown sugar, rice wine, orange zest and Sriracha sauce.
 You can skip the Sriracha sauce or add more if you prefer your food on the spicier side.

-Stir well until all the ingredients are combined and coated in sauce.
+Stir gently until all the ingredients are combined and coated in sauce.

 Use a 10 minute Natural Release.
 Turn off the heat.
-Release the remaining pressure.
+Release the remaining pressure by opening the vent.
 Open the lid.

 Let the Orange Chicken stand for 5-7 minutes, the sauce will thicken more.

 Serve over rice and garnish with fresh chopped green onions and extra orange zest.